cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 organizations with large infrastructure needs.

-In this type of installation, e need to install componenets in specific order.
-First master then PuppetDB followed by Console.
+In this type of installation, we need to install componenets in specific order.
+First master then puppet db followed by console.

 #### Install Puppet master